Cyprus Wedding Traditions Complete Guide for Modern Couples

 - Gift baskets: Decorated containers for envelopes

-- Registry gifts: 20% of modern couples use registries
+- Registry gifts: Some modern couples use registries

 - Traditional gifts: Household items, gold jewelry